 International Collaborative Writing Groups (ICWGs)

-ISSOTL’s International Collaborative Writing Groups (ICWG) Initiative provides participants with an unforgettable experience that is international, collaborative, focused on a SoTL-relevant topic, and organized around the development and completion of a single project.
+ISSOTL’s International Collaborative Writing Groups (ICWG) Initiative provides participating ISSOTL members with an unforgettable experience that is international, collaborative, focused on a SoTL-relevant topic, and organized around the development and completion of a single project.
 There are two tracks within this initiative:

 A Signature ISSOTL Initiative

 ISSOTL’s ICWGs originated in October 2011, when ISSOTL members Mick Healey, Beth Marquis, and Sue Vajoczki proposed an ICWG initiative for the Society, a process to develop it, and a structure for enacting that process.
 ISSOTL embraced the initiative because it facilitates the “I” in ISSOTL, invites broad engagement across the membership, and advances the field of SoTL.
 Since then, three iterations (2012-13, 2014-17, 2018-21) have successfully implemented that original vision and process, culminating in publication in special sections in ISSOTL’s journal, Teaching & Learning Inquiry.
 (See all of the articles on the ICWG-Academic web page, and view the collection of video interviews with participants from these cohorts.)

 In 2019, ISSOTL’s Board of Directors was inspired by the Society’s Strategic Plan (specifically its vision “to diversify our publications and promote alternative ways of thinking about SoTL publication to reach new audiences”), the mission‘s encouragement of “the integration of discovery, learning, and public engagement,” and the ISSOTL19 conference theme of “SoTL Without Borders: Engaged Practices for Social Change” to call for a second track for the ICWG initiative focused on public scholarship.
 This track was in development when the COVID-19 pandemic hit.